HikingCarrot7/privee-mvp/README.md

 ## Possible Improvements and Problems

 - Sending emails when an invitation is created or expires.
 Due to limitations in knowledge, it was not possible to implement this functionality in this initial version.
-Such notifications are considered important for this project to avoid any delays with entry.
+Such notifications are considered important for this project to avoid any delays with the entrance of the guests.
 The plan was to use the `Jakarta Mail` specification to implement this functionality.

 - A useful feature could be allowing a resident to 'assign' another resident (family member), in order to have greater flexibility when creating invitations and not relying solely on one person.

 - Integration with `Github Actions` for automatic deployments could be beneficial.

 - Using the `Microprofile Metrics` specification instead of using the `PerformanceLog` annotation.
 This would provide a more robust system monitoring and help identify performance issues as soon as possible.

 - Issues with the documentation of `Microprofile OpenAPI`.
 When specifying a `contextRoot` when deploying to `Payara Cloud`, it is no longer possible to access any OpenAPI documentation routes (`{{PAYARA_HOST}}/privee/openapi`).
 One attempted solution was to create a 'Proxy' as can be seen in the class **src/main/java/me/hikingcarrot7/privee/web/controllers/OpenApiProxyRestFacade.java**, but due to time constraints, a suitable solution was not achieved.

 - There is an issue when generating the Excel document in `Payara Cloud`.
 Unfortunately, the library used to generate reports has dependencies on some **java.awt.** classes that are not available in the JDK (JDK 17) available for configuration from Payara Cloud.